alephium/docs/docs/ralph/getting-started.md

 These types are also called value types because variables of these types will always be passed by value, i.e. they are always copied when they are used as function arguments or in assignments.

+### Mapping

+Ralph uses [subcontract](/ralph/getting-started#subcontract) instead of map-like data structure to provide map-like functionality and mitigate the state bloat issue.

+### Struct

-Currently Ralph does not support user-defined data types, but it maybe supported in the future.
+Currently, Ralph does not support user-defined data types, but it will be supported in the future.

 ## Contract Fields

-Contract fields are permanently stored in contract storage, and the fields can be changed by the contract code.
+Contract fields are permanently stored in the contract storage, and the fields can be changed by the contract code.
 Applications can get the contract fields through the REST API of an Alephium client.

 ```rust
 // Contract `Foo` has two fields: